 Research involving humans requires approval of the Human Subjects Institutional Review Board.

-Stone Professor of Psychology
+Associate Professor of Psychology and Neuroscience

 Animal Care Technician

 Associate Dean of Faculty